ArianJr/cnn-image-classifier/README.md

 ## 🙏 Acknowledgements
 - TensorFlow & Keras communities for excellent tools.
-- Open-source datasets used for training (acknowledge your dataset).
+- Open-source datasets used for training.
 - Tutorials and guides on CNNs that inspired this workflow.

 ---